yonaimineakio/youtube-comments-analysis/youtube_livechat_replay_crawler-master/README.md

 If there is still a continuation, send the following URL to the Pub/Sub.
 Finish when the rest is gone.

-### bigquery_ops

-Loads the data stored in GCS to BigQuery.
-It starts manually.
-If the total number of chat logs is low compared to the video time, mark it as uncollected video.
-Remove uncollected video.

 ### gcs_wrapper (external submodule)